Vikas3333-singh/it-asset-tracker/README.md

 # IT Asset Tracker

-A simple IT asset tracking project to manage laptops, desktops, assigned users, departments, locations, warranty details, and asset lifecycle status in one place.
+A web-based IT asset tracking project designed to help IT teams maintain clear visibility of devices, ownership, warranty status, and lifecycle stage in one place.

-## Problem It Solves
+## Overview

-In many IT support teams, asset records are scattered across Excel sheets, emails, and manual notes.
-This project helps organize asset information in one dashboard so IT teams can quickly check ownership, device type, status, and warranty.
+In many organisations, asset information is often scattered across spreadsheets, emails, and manual records.
+This project centralises key asset details into a simple dashboard interface, making it easier to manage devices and track their operational status.

-## Features
+## Key Features

-- Add and view IT assets
+- Add and view IT assets in a centralised interface
-- Track assigned employee or owner
+- Track assigned users, departments, and locations
-- Store serial number and asset ID
+- Store asset ID and serial number details
-- Track location and department
-- Check warranty expiry status
+- Monitor warranty expiry information
-- View lifecycle stage such as In Use, In Stock, Repair, Retired
+- Manage lifecycle stages such as In Use, In Stock, Repair, and Retired
-- Search and filter assets quickly
+- Search and filter assets for faster tracking
-- Simple dashboard-style interface
+- Use a dashboard-style layout for quick visibility

-## Use Case
+## Business Use Case

 This project is useful for:

-- IT support teams
+- IT support teams managing end-user devices
-- Asset management teams
+- Asset management teams maintaining inventory records
-- Endpoint support engineers
+- Endpoint support engineers tracking ownership and warranty
-- Small organizations managing devices manually
+- Small and mid-sized organisations handling assets manually

 ## Tech Stack